First post!03 Jan 2018

 From the very first moment I turned on a PC in the ’90s, I’ve been hooked with computers, and anything revolving around them.
 Exploring and better understanding how these machines work has been an immense source of entertainment and learning for me, leading to countless hours spent in trying every piece of software, gadget or device I was able to lay my hands onto.

-I cannot state for certain how many times I found myself delving heart and soul into some convoluted install of fundamentally every Linux and BSD distribution I could find, sometimes even resorting into compiling some of them by scratch, just for the sake of better understanding how these complex yet fascinating software packages tied together into creating a fully fledged and functional operating system.
+I cannot state for certain how many times I found myself delving heart and soul into some convoluted install of fundamentally every Linux and BSD distribution I could find, sometimes even resorting into compiling some of them by scratch, just for the sake of better understanding how these complex yet fascinating software packages tied together into creating a fully-fledged and functional operating system.

 Being passionate as I was (and still am) about software made the choice of enrolling in Computer Engineering extremely simple.
-During my university years, I had time and opportunity to further improve my coding skills, especially focusing on striving to master C and C++, Go, and recently, Rust.
+During my university years, I had the time and opportunity to further improve my coding skills, especially focusing on striving to master C and C++, Go, and recently, Rust.
 I have a passion for compiler technology, and I’ve dabbled in programming language design for a while, implementing a functioning self-hosting compiler, which I hope will be the topic of a future, fully dedicated blog post.

 What do you do?